Christy (novel): Allusions to history, geography, and science

 The fictional village of Cutter Gap is based on a community centered on the Chapel Hollow in the small Morgan Branch valley (NOT to be confused with Morgan Branch), a few miles west of Del Rio in Cocke County, Tennessee.
 Local landmarks associated with the story are marked for visitors, including the site of the Ebenezer Mission in Chapel Hollow.

-At a women's society meeting where Christy was giving a talk regarding the plight of those living in Cutter Gap, a woman shares with her information regarding the Danish folk schools established by Grundtvig, in which adults learned to use traditional folkways and crafts to become self-sustaining.
+At a women's society meeting where Christy was giving a talk regarding the plight of those living in Cutter Gap, a woman shares with her information regarding the Danish folk high school folk schools established by Grundtvig, in which adults learned to use traditional folkways and crafts to become self-sustaining.

 A wholly fictional MacNeill performs trepanation on an accident victim and studies trachoma in the local population.
 Several characters suffer from typhoid fever.
 The physician and others work to teach better hygiene to the local population to prevent the disease.
 MacNeill lectures Christy on the origins of moonshining and the reasons why many locals — including MacNeill — consider its prohibition to be an unfair block to their earning money from their crops.
 Christy eventually marries the physician.

 Catherine Marshall, the widow of Dr. Peter Marshall when she wrote the book, has been quoted as saying the book was about 75% historical.
 The main characters (the physician) and mountain woman descended from ancient royalty, are fictionalized.
 Catherine Marshall's mother, the model for Christy, married a minister.
 A detailed comparison between aspects of the novel and the history is detailed in the essay Christy and Leonora: City Girl, Country Gal.

 Film, TV, or theatrical adaptations

 Christy was adapted as a TV movie and television series in 1994.
 The week after the movie and program debuted, the novel jumped from number 120 up to number 15 on the USA Today bestseller list.
-Together, the novel and the TV series inspired ChristyFest, an annual celebration in Townsend, Tennessee, from 1999-2018.
+Together, the novel and the TV series inspired ChristyFest, an annual celebration in Townsend, Tennessee, from 1999 to 2018.